Bellwright: How to Get Hide and Use It – Deer Farming Guide

 Instant deliveryNo spam, unsubscribe anytime

-When you stop farming hide personally and start relying on villagers, deer priority becomes the important setting.
-Walkthrough guidance indicates that hunters can be configured to prioritize specific animals inside their hunting area, and deer should usually be set to the highest priority if hide is what you are short on.
-That keeps labor focused on the most dependable source instead of spreading effort across less useful targets.
+When you stop farming hide personally and hand it to villagers, deer priority becomes the setting that matters.
+Hunters can be told which animals to prioritize inside their hunting area, and deer should sit at the top of that list whenever hide is what you are short on.
+That keeps labor focused on your most dependable source instead of spreading effort across less useful targets.

 The second bottleneck is transport.
-Even when your hunters are doing their job, raw-hide output can stay low if hide has to travel too far before processing.
-A local stockpile near your hunting and drying setup helps reduce hauling time and keeps the chain moving.
-If your village is “producing” hide on paper but raw hide is still scarce, the issue is often distance between hunting, storage, and processing rather than a lack of animals.
+Even when hunters are working, raw-hide output stays low if hide has to travel too far before processing.
+Keep a stockpile near your hunting and drying setup to cut hauling time.
+If your village is producing hide on paper but raw hide is still scarce, the problem is usually distance between hunting, storage, and the Drying Rack rather than a lack of animals.

 This is where hide starts acting like a throughput resource.
-A single successful hunt is not the goal anymore.
+A single successful hunt is no longer the goal.
 The goal is a stable loop where deer are hunted regularly, hide does not sit unprocessed, and your drying infrastructure is close enough to stay busy.

 Advertisement